VANatHeritage/SDM-PresencePreProc/Prepping_Obs_for_SDM.md

 - Use the tool **4.
 Select Lines by polygon occurrences** to create a new lines feature class, with lines attributed with the related feature occurrence
 - Use the output from the grouping tool as the input polygons
-- Lines will be duplicated if they relate to more than one occurrence
+- Duplicate lines are removed
+  - If the same line is related to occurrences in multiple groups, those groups are combined into one new group
-- The tool may pick up more reaches than desired - use the `sdm_use` column to set these to `0`, so they will not be used in the model
+- After running, use the `sdm_use` column to set reaches that should not be included in the model to `0`.

 ---